 Hindolveston Parish Council Planning Protocol

 One of the Parish Council’s key responsibilities is to consider all planning applications within its area of responsibility.
 In the February 2017 Parish Council meeting the Planning Protocol was adopted.
 This details the formal planning process that will be followed by the Parish Council on planning matters.
-Below is a summary of the main points contained in the Planning Protocol and is provided to give parishioners a general feel for the overall process only.
+Below is a summary of the main points and is provided to give parishioners a general feel for the overall process only.

 Planning applications made by residents or agents in the Parish Council area are sent to the planning authority at the North Norfolk District Council (NNDC).
 At this point the application is logged, put on the ‘Planning’ area of the NNDC website for public viewing along with any relevant documentation.
 The NNDC also erects a Planning Notice in the vicinity of the proposed site, viewable by the public.